 Protection of Minorities

-The Baha'i International Community is convinced that, if the human rights efforts being made by the United Nations and Governments are to bear fruit, the combined force of political and legal, spiritual and moral influences must be employed.
-For its part, the Baha'i International Community is attempting to address the challenge of nurturing the minorities within its own membership throughout the world.
-Baha'i communities are obliged by the teachings of their faith not just to tolerate but to nurture, encourage and safeguard every minority belonging to any faith, race, class or nation within it.
+The Baha'i International Community is convinced that, if the immense human rights efforts being made by the United Nations and governments are to bear fruit, the combined force of political and legal, spiritual and moral influences must be employed.
+For its part, the Baha'i International Community is attempting to address these challenges within its own membership throughout the world.
+Baha'i communities are obliged by the teachings of their faith not just to accept, but to nurture, encourage, and safeguard every minority belonging to any faith, race, class, or nation within it.
 For that reason, the Baha'i Writings suggest that if any discrimination at all is to be tolerated, it should be in favor of the minority.
-Guided by the unifying principles of world order brought more than a century ago by Bahá'u'lláh, Baha'i communities worldwide are attempting to integrate people of all racial, national and religious backgrounds into a singe community - a community that is both unified and diverse.
+Guided by the unifying principles of world order brought more than a century ago by Bahá'u'lláh, the Founder of the Baha'i Faith, Baha'i communities worldwide are attempting to integrate people of all racial, national and religious backgrounds into a single community -- a community that is both unified and diverse.